alronz/b2c-database-selection/Cassandra/Examples/tpch.md

  and linestatus = 'O' ;
 ````

-We have also specified the partition key values (returnflag and linestatus) since if you don't specify them in the query, Cassandra will aggregate the results across all the partitions in the cluster and gives wrong results beside it will be so slow.
-If you don't specify the partition key values, you will get a warning from Cassandra and a wrong results as shown below:
+Notice that we have specified the partition key values (returnflag and linestatus) which not what we want on the original query.
+We had to specify the partition key values since if you don't, Cassandra will aggregate the results across all the partitions in the cluster and gives wrong results beside it will be very slow.
+If you don't specify the partition key values, you will get a warning from Cassandra as shown below:

 ![image](https://s3.amazonaws.com/b2cbucket/q1screenshot3.png)

-But this is not useful since when you do a an aggregate query like the above, you usually do it across the whole data in all the partition to get some kind of analytic report.
-To overcome this challenge, you can get all the partition key values using the below query :
+But this is not useful since we want to aggregate across the whole data in all the partition to get some kind of overall analytic report and not for each partition separately.
+To overcome this challenge, you can get the partition key values across all partitions using the below query :

 ````
 select distinct  returnflag, linestatus from CASSANDRA_EXAMPLE_KEYSPACE.TPCH_Q1 ;